VinzzB/LifxZoneStrip/README.md

 All Lifx packets that are necessary to operate normally are included in the library.
 Some packets are only configured for stability reasons. (eg stopping unnecessary broadcasts = stop phones battery drain)

-You can crate your own zones by defening the amount of LEDS for each zone.
+You can create zones by defening the amount of LEDS for each zone.
 Keep in mind that the arduino ony has 2Kb of SRAM.
 You need 9bytes per zone!
-1byte = Amount of Leds and 8 bytes for HSBK (colors).
+1byte = Amount of Leds and 8 bytes for HSBK (colors). if you want more than 255 leds in one or more zones then you need to change the array to an integer type.
+If you use an integer then 10Bytes are reserved per zone.

 This lib also supports The MOVE effect.
+This is currently the only effect available on Lifx Z / Beam.